tobigun/EavesDrum/README.md

 ## Features

 - **Drum Trigger Inputs:**
-  - With the EavesDrum PCB, you will be able to connect your drum pads or piezo sensors to 32 analog inputs.
+  - With the EavesDrum PCB, you can connect your drum pads or piezo sensors to 32 analog inputs.
-  - Each input can be mapped individually, e.g. to 16 TRS (3-pin Tip-Ring-Sleeve) connectors or 32 TS (2-pin Tip-Sleeve) connectors.
+  - Each input can be mapped individually, for example to 16 TRS (3-pin Tip-Ring-Sleeve) connectors or 32 TS (2-pin Tip-Sleeve) connectors.
   - The [default configuration](#connector-harness) uses the following drum setup:
     - Snare (1x TRS for head/rim + 1x TS for side-rim)
     - 5x Toms (each with 1 TRS for head/rim)